Fister Municipality: General information

-The municipality of Fister was established on 1 July 1884 when the municipality of Hjelmeland og Fister was divided into two municipalities: Hjelmeland and Fister.
-Initially, Fister had 832 residents.
+The municipality of Fister was established on 1 July 1884 when the large Hjelmeland og Fister Municipality was divided into two municipalities: the eastern district (population: 832) became the new Fister Municipality and the western district (population: 2,249) remained as a smaller Hjelmeland og Fister Municipality.
+At the same time, the name was changed to simply Hjelmeland Municipality, dropping the "Fister" part which was no longer part of the municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, the municipality of Fister was dissolved.
-The western part of Fister, known as the Fister islands (Fisterøyene), (population: 246) was merged into the municipality of Finnøy.
-The eastern part of Fister which included part of Randøy island and the mainland part of the municipality (population: 467) was merged with Hjelmeland and Årdal municipalities to form the new, larger municipality of Hjelmeland.
+The western part of Fister Municipality, known as the Fister islands (Fisterøyene), (population: 246) was merged into Finnøy Municipality.
+The rest of Fister Municipality was merged with the following areas to form a larger Hjelmeland Municipality: